yung-megafone/Notes/Charlie Kirk/README.md

 ![Figure 2.4b – Blood Volume and Flow](media/2.4b7.jpg)

 - No mist, no backdrop spray, no exit chaos.

+- Wound size seems too large for an entry, yet too small for an exit - energy transfer would indicate it to be an entry, yet there is no exit

 > Visuals appear more consistent with **stage blood effects**.